OpenDSA/OpenDSA/RST/source/Glossary.rst

    factorial
       The factorial function is defined as :math:`f(n) = n f(n-1)` for :math:`n > 0`.

+   file structure
+      The organization of data on peripheral storage, such as a disk drive or CD.

    floor
       Written :math:`\lfloor x \rfloor`, for real value :math:`x` the